About Gettysburg College

 At a glance

-• Historic setting near urban centers: an hour to Baltimore, 90 minutes to Washington, D.C., two hours to Philadelphia
+• Historic setting near urban centers: 1.5 hours to Baltimore and Washington, D.C., 2.5 hours to Philadelphia, and 3.5 hours to New York City

 • Home to Goldwater, Rhodes, Fulbright, and others prestigious fellowship recipients

-• Career connected: 98% are employed or attending graduate school within a year after graduation
+• Career connected: More than 98% of Gettysburg alumni over the past eight years were employed or in graduate school within one year of graduation

-• Global study: Ranked #3 in Pennsylvania and #8 in the nation for semester-long study abroad
+• Global study: Ranked second in the nation for study abroad programs by the Institute of International Education

-• Top rankings for: classroom experiences, internships, alumni network, science and lab facilities, and campus food
+• Top rankings for: classroom experiences, financial aid, first-year experiences, undergraduate teaching, and campus food

 Penn Hall Archive